Connecting a generation of learners in sub-Saharan Africa to a free, quality digital learning experience.

 Ensuring nobody gets left behind with their education.

 Globally, there are 258 million primary and secondary-aged children and youth currently out of school, with many more without access to a quality education.
+The COVID-19 pandemic has affected 1.6 billion learners in more than 190 countries.
 Girls in particular are at risk of being left behind.
 Technology has the power to democratise education, providing access to the best educators to those in the most remote or underprivileged communities.